4.1 – Quick recap

 Updated 2nd March 2016

-- Shorter term equity delivery buy/sells can be considered as investments as long as frequency of such buy/sells is low.
+- Shorter-term equity delivery buy/sells can be considered as investments as long as the frequency of such buy/sell is low.

 - If you wish, you can also show your equity delivery trades as a business income, but whatever stance you take, you should continue with it in the future years as well.